Aider-AI/aider/README.md

 * Live, colorized, human friendly output
 * Can make coordinated changes across multiple source files
 * Readline style chat input history, with autocompletion of tokens found in source files being discussed
+* Use Control-C to safely interrupt GPT if it isn't providing a useful response
+* Aider will notice if asked to discuss files with uncommitted changes and offer to commit them before proceeding

 ## Installation

 1. Clone the repository.
 2. Install the required packages using `pip install -r requirements.txt`.
-3. Set up your OpenAI API key as an environment variable `OPENAI_API_KEY`.
+3. Set up your OpenAI API key as an environment variable `OPENAI_API_KEY` or by including it in a `.env` file.

 ## Usage